5 Employee Engagement Statistics You Should Be Aware of in 2023

 Engaged employees are invested in their jobs and contribute more to the success of the company than their disengaged counterparts.
 They are more productive, more likely to stay with the company, and deliver high-quality work.

-“Employee engagement is often considered the cornerstone of business success.
+Employee engagement is often considered the cornerstone of business success.
 Engaged employees show more commitment towards business goals and values and help organizations succeed.
 They are ready to go the extra mile when needed, and they believe in making a difference through their efforts.”
-Srikant Chellappa, Founder & President, Engagedly
+Srikant Chellappa, Founder & President, Engagedly.

 What causes engagement among employees

-It is the responsibility of the leaders to engage their employees in order to be successful in a dynamic marketplace.
+It is the responsibility of the leaders to engage their employees to be successful in a dynamic marketplace.
 They can enhance engagement by establishing proper communication channels, making employees feel a part of the organizational journey, providing regular feedback, and offering rewards for excellent performance.

 The following key drivers of employee engagement must be monitored frequently by HR leaders to improve workforce engagement: